ywangd/midle/README.md

 print, midle('("this", "is", "a", "list", "literal", 42)')
 ```

-Hash literal is written in a way similar to IDL structure, but prefixing a `h`
+Hash literal is written in a way similar to IDL structure, but prefixing a
-before the left curly bracket.
-In addition, the keys must be either string or
+letter `h` before the left curly bracket.
+In addition, the keys must be either
-number.
+string or number.
 ```IDL
 print, midle('h{"x": 42, "y": 22, "description": "This is a hash literal"}')
 ```